 Credit: Okinawa Clip

-Date: To be announced, Late Aug 2022
+Date: To be announced, Late August 2024

-The Okinawa Zento Eisa Matsuri is a festival that is held annually during the Obon festival.
+The Okinawa Zento Eisa Matsuri is a festival held annually during the Obon festival.
 This is a major event that takes place over three days in Okinawa City in the central part of the main island.

 On the first day of the festival, visitors visit Michijune, a parade in the city.
 On the other days, at Koza Sports Park in Okinawa City, you will get to enjoy Eisa performed by youth groups of Okinawa and other prefectures.
 There is also a laser show and fireworks launch at the end of the festival.

-17. Beginning of October: 二本松の提灯祭りNihonmatsu Lantern Festival [Nihonmatsu City, Fukushima Prefecture]
+17. Beginning of October: Nihonmatsu Lantern Festival (Nihonmatsu City, Fukushima Prefecture)

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Nihonmatsu Lantern Festival

-Date: To be announced (4th October – 6th October, 2022)
+Date: To be announced (4th October – 6th October, 2024)

-Nihonmatsu Lantern Festival is one of Japan’s three lantern festivals.
+The Nihonmatsu Lantern Festival is one of Japan’s three lantern festivals.
 The annual festival of Nihonmatsu Shrine has a history of about 350 years.
 A huge drum stand, called taikodai, at 11 metres or more is set up, along with more than 3000 lanterns being paraded through the town.
 The red lanterns lit on the seven drums from each town are illuminated.

 Lighting up lanterns is not an easy job because fires burn out quickly.
 Each float needs around 150 candles per night!

-18. Sawara Grand Festival 佐原の大祭 (Katori, Chiba)
+18. Sawara Grand Festival (Katori, Chiba)

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Sawara no Taisai

-Date: To be announced (8th October – 10th October, 2022)
+Date: To be announced (8th October – 10th October, 2024)

 Sawara no Taizai is a festival held in Katori City, Chiba Prefecture, for three days in the second week of October.
 The floats that are put out at the festival are prepared by local residents with great care over the year.
 The Sawara no Taizai floats are considered to be one of the largest floats in Japan.

-In the center of each float, there is a doll, which is the centrepiece.
+In the centre of each float, there is a doll, which is the centrepiece.
 The dolls are famous historical figures and mythical characters of Japan.
 Participating in the festival not only allows you to enjoy floats and dances but also helps you to quickly become familiarised with the history of Japan.

-19. November: Tori no Ichi 酉の市 [Yokohama]
+19. November: Tori no Ichi (Yokohama)

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Kotohira Otori Shrine Tori no Ichi 1

-Date: To be announced (Early – Late Nov 2022)
+Date: To be announced (Early – Late November 2024)

-Kotohira Otori Shrine is loved by locals.
+The Kotohira Otori Shrine is loved by locals.
 Tori no Ichi takes place here as an annual event that announces the early winter of Yokohama.
 Hundreds of craftsman-made lanterns dedicated by local residents and companies are displayed and hundreds of stalls line up along the surrounding streets.

-The stalls sell Kumade, “lucky rakes”, that sweep the fortune to you.
+The stalls sell Kumade, “lucky rakes,” that sweep the fortune to you.
 Small rakes cost thousands to hundreds of thousands of yen, and large ones can cost up to millions of yen.
 Pray for good luck and prosperity with these rakes and if you are buying for the first time, start with the smaller ones.

 You can also enjoy the festive mood by playing with goldfish scooping and shooting and enjoying the classic apple candy and takoyaki.

-20. Beginning of December: 秩父夜祭 Chichibu Night Festival [Chichibu City, Saitama Prefecture]
+20. Beginning of December: Chichibu Night Festival (Chichibu City, Saitama Prefecture)

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Chichibu Night Festival 1

-Date: To be announced (2nd December – 3rd December, 2022)
+Date: To be announced (2nd December – 3rd December, 2024)

 The annual festival of Chichibu Shrine has been a grand event since the middle of the Edo period.
-It is one of the biggest festivals of the Kanto area.
+It is one of the biggest festivals in the Kanto area.
 It is held annually on the second and third of December.

-On the day of the event, six brightly lit up and decorated floats are towed through the city in early winter.
-During the towing, Japanese dance is performed on the stalls, plays are performed.
+On the day of the event, six brightly lit and decorated floats are towed through the city in early winter.
+During the towing, Japanese dance is performed on the stalls, and plays are performed.

 The other big attraction of the festival is the fireworks, as it is one of the few times you can see fireworks in wintertime.
 Fireworks will be displayed for 2.5 hours, giving you the full opportunity to enjoy the gorgeous view.
 The festival area isn’t very big, so you can also choose to see the fireworks from rooftops in the area.

-Stay tuned for more information about Japan travel, Japanese culture, moving to Japan, living in Japan, Japanese language and more.
+Stay tuned to Flip Japan Guide for more information about Japan travel, Japanese culture, moving to Japan, living in Japan, Japanese language, and more.